 For many patients diagnosed with malignant pleural mesothelioma, surgical removal of the tumors is the best hope for extended survival and relief of painful symptoms.
-While there is no universally accepted surgical therapy for this rare and challenging disease, the complex procedures that are available are best performed by experienced thoracic surgical oncologists, who are increasingly applying innovative minimally invasive methods to deliver the best possible outcomes.
+While there is no universally accepted surgical therapy for this rare and challenging disease, the complex procedures that are available are best performed by experienced thoracic surgical oncologists.
+These specialists apply innovative minimally invasive methods to deliver the best possible outcomes.Ā

 There is hope that pre- and post-operative targeted therapies and immunotherapies will continue contributing to surgical success, allowing thoracic surgical oncologists to offer surgical resection in cases that were once deemed too advanced for surgical intervention.[2]